 Settlers in present-day King County were never again molested, but the Battle of Seattle shook the confidence of many pioneers.
 In 1857, Dr. David Maynard (1808-1873), who had helped put Seattle on the map and served as King County's Indian Sub-agent, exchanged his claim to present-day Pioneer Square for Charles Terry's holdings in West Seattle, and thereby traded away a potential real estate fortune for a fleeting sense of security.

 In the words of Arthur Denny, “The winter after the war closed was a period of pinching want and great privation such as was never experienced here except in the winter of 1852-53.
 Those who remained until the war closed were so discouraged and so much in dread of another outbreak that they were unwilling to return to their homes in the country and undertake the task of rebuilding ... and in consequence it was years before we recovered our lost ground to any extent” (Bagley, 75).

-Note: The information in this essay on Chief Owhi was corrected on October 26, 2005.
-Further, this file was extensively expanded and corrected on October 12, 2006.
+Note: The information in this essay on Chief Owhi was corrected on October 26, 2005, and the essay was extensively expanded and corrected on October 12, 2006.